khangchendzonga/khangchendzonga.github.io/content/page/events.md

 Workshops with Ruth Gamble

 December 4: Outdoor Walk - “River Histories, Cultures, and Environments: Walking the Humber River”

+Join U of T faculty, students, community members, and our guest Ruth Gamble, for a walking tour of the Humber River led by Alan Colley of [Toronto Aboriginal Eco Tours](http://www.taet.ca/).

 December 5: Lecture and discussion on “Concreting the World's Highest River: Environmental, Cultural and Geopolitical Impacts of Developing the Yarlung Tsangpo (Brahmaputra) River”